CGNS/cgns.github.io/CGNS-ReST-site/source/general/overview.rst

 configure scripts for building the library for a variety of platforms.

 The CGNS documentation may be accessed via the `CGNS Documentation home page <https://cgns.org>`_.
-In addition to current version, documentation may also be available for the previous and beta versions of CGNS.
-All the CGNS documentation is available in HTML form (PDF is no longer being supported except for the SIDS).
+In addition to the current version, documentation may also be available for the previous and beta versions of CGNS.
+All the CGNS documentation is available in HTML form (PDF is no longer supported except for the SIDS).

 In addition to the CGNS documentation itself, several :ref:`conference